 Zombie worms in the Atlantic Ocean

-The bluntnose sixgill shark, which are among the world’s largest sharks, sperm whale and spider crab call the deep Atlantic Ocean their home, as do scabbard fish.
+The bluntnose sixgill shark (one of the world’s largest sharks), sperm whale and spider crab call the deep Atlantic Ocean their home, as do scabbard fish.

 These predators live several thousand metres below the surface but are thought to swim vertically to depths of a few hundred metres at nightfall.

 Being black, the scabbard fish have the perfect disguise and are able to sneak up and pounce on unsuspecting prey.

 Sharing the sea is the scarily-named zombie worm.
 However, this zombie doesn’t crave brains or flesh; his daily diet is bone.

 Also known as the osedax worm or bone-eating worm, it does just that – though without a mouth, the zombie worm has a more complicated task ‘eating’ the dissolved bones of fish and whale carcasses.

 Sperm whales, fin whales and humpback whales are just three of the enthralling cetaceans that guests look out for on Saga’s Whale Watching in the Azores escorted tour.

 With professional naturalist Diarmid Doody as your host, three half-day trips are spent at sea – make sure you pack your binoculars and camera.